ygorelik/ydk-gen/sdk/go/README.md

 Currently the [docker image](https://docs.docker.com/engine/reference/run/) for ydk-go is not been generated.
 Please use docker image below, which has complete environment for ydk-go based development.

-A [docker image](https://docs.docker.com/engine/reference/run/) is automatically built with the latest ydk-gen commit to git repository.
+The [docker image](https://docs.docker.com/engine/reference/run/) is automatically built with the latest ydk-gen commit to git repository.
 The docker image is used to run YDK based apps without installing anything natively on your machine.

 To use the docker image, [install docker](https://docs.docker.com/install/) on your system and run the below command.
 See the [docker documentation](https://docs.docker.com/engine/reference/run/) for more details.

 ```